whatrocks/snapcast/README.md

 ## Usage

-> Cast your screen in a snap.
+> Screencast with friends.
 Snapcast is a simple-to-use, responsive screencast app.

 ## Requirements